 Firstly, you need to be old enough for the Centrelink Age Pension.
 This is known as the Qualifying Age.

 |1 July 1955 to 31 December 1956||66 years and 6 months|

 |From 1 January 1957||67 years|

-The fortnightly Centrelink Age Pension rates are indexed in March and September each year.
-See below for the pension rates as at March 2020.
+The rates are updated in March and September each year.
+The below rates are current for the September 2023 update.

 Speak with a retirement specialist

 *Let us know your preferred contact number and preferred callback time between 9am and 5pm (AEST/AEDT) weekdays.

 Instead of sifting through information to find out what's relevant to you, ask to speak to a retirement specialist.
 The team's available between 9am and 5pm (AEST/AEDT) on 1800 222 071.